CodeYourFuture/js-exercises/week-4/E-arrays-of-objects/README.md

 ### Arrays of objects

-In the past weeks, you've learned about making arrays of numbers, arrays of string etc...
+In the past weeks, you've learned about using arrays of numbers, arrays of string etc...
 In the following, we will learn how to use arrays of objects.

 ```js
 var kitten1 = {